 Raw milk produced in the cities in the nineteenth and early twentieth centuries in America was so low in nutrition that it was actually bluish in color.
 This led the unscrupulous dairy owners to add chalk to the milk to fool customers by making it appear white.
-The reason for the low nutrition in this urban raw milk was that the cows were not grazing on green grass.
+The reason for the low nutrition in this urban raw milk was that the cows were not grazing on green pasture.
 Instead, they were eating leftover distillery mash while being confined 24/7 in filthy, manure-ridden conditions (source).

 Is Raw Milk Good for You?

 We’ve all seen the ads with celebrities and their white mustaches proclaiming that”milk does a body good”.
 Of course, these ads are only referring to pasteurized milk.

 But is this true when it comes to raw milk?